Kotlin/dokka/docs/topics/runners/cli.md

 By default, the `dokka-base` artifact contains the [HTML](html.md) output format only.

-All other output formats come as part of [Dokka plugins](plugins_introduction.md).
-In order to use them, you have to put them in the plugins classpath.
+All other output formats come as [Dokka plugins](dokka_plugins.md).
+In order to use them, you have to put them on the plugins classpath.

 For example, if you want to generate documentation in the experimental [GFM](markdown.md#gfm) output format, you need to download and pass [gfm-plugin's JAR](https://mvnrepository.com/artifact/org.jetbrains.dokka/gfm-plugin/%dokkaVersion%) into the `pluginsClasspath` configuration option.

-Via command line arguments:
+Via command line options:

 ```Shell
 java -jar dokka-cli-%dokkaVersion%.jar \